aristanetworks/avd-workshops/workshops/git.md

 ### Create a GitHub personal access token

-To push your local repo to GitHUb you will need a Personal Access Token.
+To push your local repository to GitHUb you will need a Personal Access Token.
 From your **GitHub** account, click through the following path to generate a new personal access token.  **Profile --> Settings --> Developer Settings --> Personal Access Tokens --> Tokens (classic) --> Generate new token (classic)**

 - Give the token a meaningful name by setting the **Note**: `MyNewToken`
 - Set the **Expiration**: 30 days (default)